ahotchkin/react-fitness-backend/dev-log.md

 Thursday, 10/1
 - [x] When user refreshes /meals/:mealId/foods, re-render same page (currently rendering /foods even though URL doesn’t change)
-    * Had to add getMeals to FoodsContainer and call in componentDidMount to have access to meals at all times
 - [x] Fix bug when adding mealFoods to diary
     * Since diary date was added, user was no longer able to go from diary > add food to meal > add food to database > add food to meal > diary
     * Bug has been fixed and user can now add foods to meals after adding food to database